vjelic/TheRock-glog-fork/docs/development/build_system.md

-# TheROCK Build System Manual
+# TheRock Build System Manual

-The ROCM distribution consists of many component projects that form a DAG consisting of build and runtime dependencies between projects.
+The ROCm distribution consists of many component projects that form a DAG consisting of build and runtime dependencies between projects.
 Each individual sub-project is CMake based and dependencies between them are generally resolved via `find_package`.
 This means that it is possible to build each project in isolation.

 However, working with the individual pieces is not well suited for many tasks, most notably CI and full-stack development workflows.
-TheROCK provides a CMake base super-project and monorepo like organization of the source and build to make building and testing more of a one stop shop.
+TheRock provides a CMake base super-project and monorepo like organization of the source and build to make building and testing more of a one stop shop.

 ## Terminology

-Super-Project
+*Super-Project*

-: This refers to `TheROCK` project itself as the container of sub-projects.
+- This refers to `TheRock` project itself as the container of sub-projects.

-Sub-Project
+*Sub-Project*

-: Each individual piece or standalone dependency of the ROCM system is referred to as a sub-project.
+- Each individual piece or standalone dependency of the ROCm system is referred to as a sub-project.

-Build Phases
+*Build Phases*

-: Each sub-project is built in several phases: `configure`, `build`, `stage`, and `dist`.
-Inter-project dependencies are taken at a build phase granularity, allowing a degree of parallelism in the case of a more limited dependency.
-For each project in the tree, a specific phase can be built interactively by appending `+phase` to the sub-project's target name.
+- Each sub-project is built in several phases: `configure`, `build`, `stage`, and `dist`.
+- Inter-project dependencies are taken at a build phase granularity, allowing a degree of parallelism in the case of a more limited dependency.

-Build Dependency
+- For each project in the tree, a specific phase can be built interactively by appending `+phase` to the sub-project's target name.

+*Build Dependency*

-: If a sub-project dependency is a build dependency, it is not required to be co-resident in a unified install tree in order to function.
+- If a sub-project dependency is a build dependency, it is not required to be co-resident in a unified install tree in order to function.

-Runtime Dependency
+*Runtime Dependency*

-: If a sub-project is a runtime dependency that all/part of it must be co-resident in the unified install tree of the depending project in order to function.
+- If a sub-project is a runtime dependency that all/part of it must be co-resident in the unified install tree of the depending project in order to function.

-Utility Targets
+*Utility Targets*

-: Sub-projects may expose additional utility targets that can be accessed as `+utility`.
+- Sub-projects may expose additional utility targets that can be accessed as `+utility`.
 Currently, this just includes `+expunge`, which removes all configured/built files related to the sub-project.

-Stamps
+*Stamps*

-: All Build Phases depend on a set of stamp files and produce a stamp file named `phase.stamp`.
+- All Build Phases depend on a set of stamp files and produce a stamp file named `phase.stamp`.
 This produces a worst-case ordering DAG between phases.
 If a stamp file is removed (manually or via `clean`), the phase and all of its dependencies will re-run, regardless of whether any sources changed.

 ## Directory Layout